xmatters/xm-labs-splunk-custom-messages/README.md

 ... into a mind blowing 4!
 ![New Alert Action Config](media/new_alert_action_config.png)

-Turn your boring old messages into something meaningful!!
+Turn your boring old messages into something meaningful!

 <img src="media/edit_messages_4.png" width="250" />